clp/learn_python/find_answers/README.rst

 See the fga_find_good_answers.py program for an example that uses this module.

+To perform a search,
+start fga_find_good_answers.py,
+and wait for it to prompt for a command.
-In fga*py, respond to the prompt with 'lek' (look for exact keywords) to enter a search term, which is then handled by this module.
+Respond to the prompt with 'lek' (look for exact keywords) to enter a search term, which is then handled by this module.

 The fga*py program also has a command-line option to enter a search term, eg,

-  python fga_find_good_answers.py -s word1 word2
+  python fga_find_good_answers.py -s term1 t2 t3

 It returns a dataframe containing the Q's and A's that it found, in an order based on the results of the NLP analysis.